AshGovender/DS/README.md

 * Creating and formatting visualizations (line charts, bar charts, KPI's etc.)
 * Using slicers and filters to change views
 * Bookmarks and buttons for different views
+* Using selection pane to overlay graphs and dynamically switch between using bookmarks and buttons

 ## Results
 A comprehensive dashboard that could be used by managers to monitor the high level status of cycle times in the plant